AnushaPB/LandGenSamp/README.md

 package dependencies.
 The conda environment can be recreated using the p1_gnxsims/gnx/gnx.yml file (`conda env create -f gnx.yml -n gnx`).

-*Note: most of the scripts are parallelized and were written to run on 10-25 processors with 126 GB RAM on Ubuntu 20.04.6*

 ## 2. Files

 I have tried to create a complete list of files in all of the